Liquid Glass

 Installation

 Download the latest Liquid Glass zip from your dashboard at toolsformotion.com/dashboard.
 Unzip it.
-The zip contains a Windows folder and a Mac folder.
+Inside you will find a Windows folder and a Mac folder, each containing a ToolsForMotion folder ready to drop into After Effects.

 Windows